Alexey Komissarov: Biography

 In May 2010 – founded (together with Vladimir Mau) and headed the InCube (Business incubator) at the Academy of National Economy –.

-Member of the independent directors Association (IDA) and the National Association of Business Angels (SBAR).
+Member of the Independent Directors Association (IDA) and the National Association of Business Angels (SBAR).
 He was an active angel investor with investments in at least ten start-ups.

 On November 25, 2010, Komissarov won Entrepreneur of the Year 2010" in the Industrial production category at "Ernst & Young" Russian stage international competition.

 On February 7, 2011, became head of the Department of "Small and Medium Business support and development" in the Moscow city Government..

-2011, June, – Department for Small and Medium Business support and development merged with Department of Science and Industrial Policy, Alexey Komissarov appointed as a Head of the Joint Department of Science, Industrial Policy and Entrepreneurship of Moscow city, Russia.
+2011, June – The Department for Small and Medium Business Support and Development merged with the Department of Science and Industrial Policy.
+Alexey Komissarov was appointed as the Head of the Joint Department of Science, Industrial Policy and Entrepreneurship of Moscow City, Russia.

-2012 – took part in drafting the law for "Scientific, technical and innovative activity in Moscow city."
+2012 – drafted the law for "Scientific, technical and innovative activity in Moscow city."
 Moscow City Duma adopted it as a Moscow city law on June 6, 2012.
 This law established support by the State for science, technology and innovation.
-This law stands for the creation of techno parks and techno polis system.
+This law stands for the creation of technoparks and techno polis systems.